Lokman I. Meho

 Lokman I. Meho (Arabic: لُقمان مِحّو) is a Lebanese-American academic and a leading figure in the field of bibliometrics.
-One of his most notable achievements is the development of the Research Integrity Risk Index (RI²), a composite metric designed to assess institutional-level vulnerabilities in research integrity.
+One of his most notable achievements is the development of the Research Integrity Risk Index (RI²), a framework designed to assess institutional-level vulnerabilities in research integrity.
 The RI² is regarded by many experts as a potentially transformative tool in the realms of scholarly publishing and university ranking, offering a new framework for evaluating the ethical foundations of research environments.

 Education

-The academic journey of Lokman Meho started at American University of Beirut (AUB), where he earned a B.A. in 1991, followed by an M.A. in 1996 in Political Science.
+The academic journey of Lokman Meho began at American University of Beirut (AUB), where he earned a B.A. in 1991 and an M.A. in 1996, both in Political Science.
 That same year, he graduated summa cum laude with an M.S. in Library Science from North Carolina Central University (USA).
 Building on this foundation, Meho pursued a Ph.D. in Information and Library Science at the University of North Carolina at Chapel Hill, which he completed in 2001.
 In 2022, he obtained a Certificate in Higher Education Management from Georgetown University in Washington, DC.

 Roles in Academia and Librarianship

-Lokman Meho began his career as a Teaching Fellow at the University of North Carolina at Chapel Hill from 1997 to 2001, followed by a faculty position at the University at Albany, State University of New York, where he served as Lecturer and Assistant Professor of Library and Information Science (2001–2004).
+Lokman Meho began his career as a Teaching Fellow at the University of North Carolina at Chapel Hill from 1997 to 2001, followed by a faculty position at the University at Albany, State University of New York, where he served as Lecturer (2001) and Assistant Professor of Library and Information Science (2002–2004).

-He then joined Indiana University Bloomington (2004–2009), and taught graduate courses, before he moved to the American University of Beirut (AUB) in 2009.
-At AUB, he served as University Librarian and Associate Professor of Political Studies until 2021.
-From 2021 to 2023, he served as Director of the Library at Georgetown University in Qatar (GU-Q), where he advanced interdisciplinary research support and research visibility initiatives.
+He then joined Indiana University Bloomington (2004–2009), where he got promoted to Associate Professor of Library and Information Science (2008) and received tenure (2009).
+In 2009, he moved to the American University of Beirut (AUB), where he served as University Librarian and Associate Professor of Political Studies until 2021.
+From 2021 to 2023, he served as Director of the Library at Georgetown University in Qatar (GU-Q).

-He returned to Beirut to serve as University Librarian and Professor in Basic and Clinical Research, in affiliation with the Clinical Research Institute.
-In this role, he has led initiatives to align library services with institutional research priorities and global rankings, while continuing to provide bibliometrics to guide strategic planning, research investments, and faculty performance assessment.
-In parallel with his administrative leadership, Meho holds a faculty appointment in AUB's Department of Internal Medicine.
+He returned to Beirut to serve as University Librarian with an academic appointment as Full Professor in the Department of Internal Medicine, Division of Basic and Clinical Research, as well as affiliation with the Clinical Research Institute.
+At AUB, he has led initiatives to align library services with institutional research priorities and global rankings, while continuing to provide bibliometric services to guide strategic planning, research investments, and faculty performance assessment.